miltonian/reusables/README.md

 	ReusableClasses::endpage( "", __FILE__ );
 	```
 * in the first parameter of the endpage function, add the directory the page is in, if its in the /views root directory then leave it as "".
+* call functions from /miltonian/custom/data by using this function Reusables\CustomData::call( $classname, $functionname, [ $vars ] )
-* when dealing with data in CustomData, make sure you return it to a variable in the format below (desired data format)
+* when dealing with custom data, make sure you return it to a variable in the format below (desired data format)
 	* most of the time this can easily be done by first specifying the conditions (e.g. [ [ "key"=>"","value"=>"" ], [ "key"=>"","value"=>"" ] ] ).
-Make sure your condition keys are also in the returned dict/array. now pass both the data ( e.g. from an sql query ) and the conditions through the function \ReusableClasses::toValueAndDBInfo( $data, $conditions, "" ) where the third parameter is the default tablename
+Make sure your condition keys are also in the returned dict/array. now pass both the data ( e.g. from an sql query ) and the conditions through the function ReusableClasses::toValueAndDBInfo( $data, $conditions, "" ) where the third parameter is the default tablename
 * this returns the array in a format very similar to the "desired data format". the only difference is that the array inside "value" is the same array returned previously (e.g. from the sql query).
 * when getting the above data in a page, we will save this array in the data class with this function: Data::addData( $data, $unique_identifier )
 * then translate the data into the format each reusable view will understand with this function: formatForDefaultData( $dataid )